scorpionjacky/linux-kernel/boot/multiboot_2.md

     hlt
 ```

-At address 0xb8000 begins the so-called VGA text buffer.
+At address `0xb8000` begins the so-called [VGA text buffer](https://en.wikipedia.org/wiki/VGA-compatible_text_mode).
 It's an array of screen characters that are displayed by the graphics card.
-A future post will cover the VGA buffer in detail and create a Rust interface to it.
+A [future post](https://os.phil-opp.com/printing-to-screen/) will cover the VGA buffer in detail and create a Rust interface to it.
 But for now, manual bit-fiddling is the easiest option.

-A screen character consists of a 8 bit color code and a 8 bit ASCII character.
-We used the color code 4f for all characters, which means white text on red background.
-0x52 is an ASCII R, 0x45 is an E, 0x3a is a :, and 0x20 is a space.
+A screen character consists of a 8 bit color code and a 8 bit [ASCII](https://en.wikipedia.org/wiki/ASCII) character.
+We used the color code `4f` for all characters, which means white text on red background. `0x52` is an ASCII `R`, `0x45` is an `E`, `0x3a` is a `:`, and `0x20` is a space.
 The second space is overwritten by the given ASCII byte.
-Finally the CPU is stopped with the hlt instruction.
+Finally the CPU is stopped with the `hlt` instruction.

 Now we can add some check functions.
-A function is just a normal label with an ret (return) instruction at the end.
-The call instruction can be used to call it.
-Unlike the jmp instruction that just jumps to a memory address, the call instruction will push a return address to the stack (and the ret will jump to this address).
+A function is just a normal label with an `ret` (return) instruction at the end.
+The `call` instruction can be used to call it.
+Unlike the `jmp` instruction that just jumps to a memory address, the `call` instruction will push a return address to the stack (and the `ret` will jump to this address).
 But we don't have a stack yet.
-The stack pointer in the esp register could point to some important data or even invalid memory.
+The [stack pointer](https://stackoverflow.com/a/1464052/866447) in the esp register could point to some important data or even invalid memory.
 So we need to update it and point it to some valid stack memory.

 🔗Creating a Stack

-To create stack memory we reserve some bytes at the end of our boot.asm:
+To create stack memory we reserve some bytes at the end of our `boot.asm`:

 ```asm
 ...